palewire/first-python-notebook/docs/src/groupby.md

 accident_counts.rename(columns={0: "accidents"}, inplace=True)
 ```

+The result is a DataFrame with the accident totals we'll want to merge with the FAA survey data to calculate rates.

 ```{note}
 You may notice that we've configured `rename` differently than other methods so far.
 These are what Python calls keyword arguments.
 They are inputs that are passed to a function or method by explicitly specifying the name of the argument, followed by an equal sign and the value being passed.
 Here we used `columns` and `inplace`.